Slicer/Slicer/Docs/user_guide/modules/markups.md

   - Toggle lock flag: Toggle lock flag on all control points in the list.
 Use the drop down menu to set all to locked or unlocked.
   - Delete the highlighted control points from the active list: After highlighting rows in the table to select control points, press this button to delete them from the list.
   - Remove all control points from the active list: Pressing this button will delete all of the control points in the active list, leaving it with a list length of 0.
   - Transformed: Check to show the transformed coordinates in the table.
-This will apply any transform nodes to the points in the list and show that result.
+This will apply any transform to the points in the list and show that result.
 Keep unchecked to show the raw RAS values that are stored in MRML.
 If you harden the transform the transformed coordinates will be the same as the non transformed coordinates.
   - Hide RAS: Check to hide the coordinate columns in the table and uncheck to show them.
 Right click in rows to see coordinates.
 - Control points table: Right click on rows in the table to bring up a context menu to show the full precision coordinates, distance between multiple highlighted control points, delete the highlighted control point, jump slice viewers to that location, refocus 3D viewers to that location, or if there are other lists, to copy or move the control point to another list.
   - Selected: A check box is shown in this column, it's check state depends on if the control point is selected or not.
 Click to toggle the selected state.
 Only selected control points will be passed to command line modules.